 On the day before your procedure, you need to begin a clear liquid diet.
 Clear liquids are those that you can see through.
 Avoid all solid foods starting today.
 Be sure to look at the tips on page 2 to help you today, as well as read through the checklist on the next page to make sure you have everything you need for your appointment tomorrow.

-DIABETIC PATIENTS: Take one half dose of your diabetic medication, at your normally scheduled time.
-Consult your endocrinologist with any questions.
+DIABETIC PATIENTS: Take one-half dose of your diabetic medication, at your normally scheduled time(s)

 Avoid all solid foods, all red juices, alcohol and dairy